workingwebsites/workweb_base/readme.txt

 Making it compatable with WP 5.9.
 Addresses issues in Theme Check Known Issues:
 - Slider doesn't work.
 Needs to be updated to Bootstrap 5.x version
+- Theme Check says inc items should be plugins.
+That's not how this works, so not happening.
 - There is a hard coded icon
 - No blocks are used (yet)
 - A menu has no location